aplteam/Tatin/docs/FirstStepsWithTatin.md

 The fact that Registries with a priority of `0` are not scanned by Tatin allows you to include a Registry like `https://test.tatin.dev` in your user settings.
 You don't really want that Registry to participate in a scan, but that way you can still execute commands like `]tatin.ListPackages` etc. on it.

+A> ### Scanning for dependencies
+A>
+A> Note that Tatin does not only scans all known Registries with a priority greater than zero for principal packages, it also scans all those Registries for dependencies.

 #### Tatin Variables